-Sign up to attend and you have six weeks to watch the videos and download the handouts.
-This conference is for families and educators who’d love to learn more about the structured literacy approach,, so PLEASE help me spread the word.
+Sign up to attend and you have three months to watch the prerecorded videos and download the handouts.
+This conference is geared towards families and educators who’d love to learn more about the structured literacy approach, so PLEASE help me spread the word.

 I’m so excited to continue my journey with structured literacy with all of you this summer.

 The mission of The Literacy Nest has always been to to help you:

 Let’s continue the learning and build readers for life.